Carl-Tallman-95/The-Movie-Quiz/README.md

 ## Features

-- The Header
+- The Header Navbar

-    - The header featured at the top of the page contains a clickable icon with the text "QUIZ" next to it that takes the user back to the home page.
+    - The header navbar featured at the top of the page contains a clickable icon with the text "QUIZ" next to it that takes the user back to the home page.
-    - The user can at any point click the icon in the header to return to the home page for a better user experience.
+    - The user can at any point click the icon in the header navbar to return to the home page for a better user experience.

 ![This is an image](assets/images/readme_images/header_image.png)